tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 `geojson`, `plotly` or and many other formats are available from the list of extensions, that will certainly grow.

-The second point is, that JupyterLab is easily extensible.
-Extensions can use and modify everything that comes with the base packages.
-Building simple UI's that interact with an execution environment is therefore relatively easy.
+The second point is that building simple UIs that interact with an execution environment is relatively easy, which is not always very simple with Haskell alone.

 The third point is that Jupyter and associated workflows are known by a large community.
 Using Haskell through these familiar environments softens the